-Notifiable conduct means when a disability worker has:
+Notifiable conduct that must be reported includes when a disability worker has:

-- · practised as a disability worker while intoxicated by alcohol or drugs or - engaged in sexual misconduct while practising as a disability worker or - placed, or may place, the public at risk of harm because the disability worker has an impairment that detrimentally affects, or is likely to detrimentally to affect, the disability worker's capacity to practise as a disability worker or - placed, or is placing, the public at risk of harm because the disability worker practised, or is practising, as a disability worker in a manner that constitutes a significant departure from accepted professional standards.
+- · practised as a disability worker while intoxicated by alcohol or drugs or - · engaged in sexual misconduct while practising as a disability worker or - placed, or may place, the public at risk of harm because the disability worker has an impairment that detrimentally affects, or is likely to detrimentally affect, the disability worker's capacity to practise as a disability worker or - placed, or is placing, the public at risk of harm because the disability worker practised, or is practising, as a disability worker in a manner that constitutes a significant departure from accepted professional standards.

-The key terms about notifications are explained below.
+The key terms about mandatory notifications are explained below.